jacanchaplais/graphicle/README.md

 Graphicle really shines with its composite data structures.
-These can be used to filter and query heterogeneous particle data records simultaneously, either using user provided boolean masks, or `MaskArray`s produced with routines in the `select` module.
+These can be used to filter and query heterogeneous particle data records simultaneously, either using user provided boolean masks, or `MaskArray` instances produced with routines in the `select` module.
 Additionally, routines in the `calculate` and `transform` modules take composite data structures to standardise useful calculations which blends multiple particle data records.